omarocegueda/experiments/experiments/segmentation/readme.txt

     d) Collect the results and put them inside a single folder by running: python ../split_baseline.py o
        The `results` subfolder now contains all the segmented files and a text file with the jaccard indices for each segmentation
+    e) Once you have moved the files from the `results` folder to a safe location, clean your working directory: python ../split_baseline.py c